 They went on stoning Stephen as he called on the Lord and said, "Lord Jesus, receive my spirit!"Acts 7:59(NASB)

-By God's sufficient grace, Stephen pleaded the forgiveness of his murderers: Lord, do not hold this sin against them.
-It appears that Stephen's murder, completed mankind's rejection of the Triune Godhead - rejection of the Father, rejection of the Son and now.. rejection of the Holy Spirit in Stephen's testimony - and yet in His grace, the Holy Spirit of God continues to convict fallen man of sin, righteousness and judgement - such, that whoever calls on the name of the Lord will be saved.
+By God's sufficient grace, Stephen pleaded for the forgiveness of his murderers, "Lord, do not hold this sin against them."
+It appears likely that Stephen's murder completed mankind's rejection of the Triune Godhead - rejection of the Father, rejection of the Son, and now... rejection of the Holy Spirit in Stephen's testimony... and yet in His grace, the Holy Spirit of God continues to convict fallen man of sin, righteousness, and judgement - such that whoever calls on the name of the Lord will be saved.

-Stephen's faith in Christ and his godly life, did not exempt this man from the vicious darts of the enemy, nor did it prevent his apparently premature death.
-But our times are in God's hands.. and following the example of His Lord and Saviour, Stephen committed His spirit into Christ's safe-keeping - and said: 'Lord Jesus, receive my spirit!'
+Stephen's faith in Christ and his godly life did not exempt this man from the vicious darts of the enemy, nor did it prevent his apparently premature death.
+But our times are in God's hands, and following the example of His Lord and Saviour, Stephen committed His spirit into Christ's safe-keeping with the prayer, "Lord Jesus, receive my spirit!"

-Indeed, the Lord Jesus Himself taught us: blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you, because of Me.
-Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.
+Indeed, the Lord Jesus Himself taught us, "Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you, because of Me.
+Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you."

-Heavenly Father, how I thank You for the beautiful example of Stephen, whose love for Jesus was displayed in the life he lived, and the death he died.
+Heavenly Father, how I thank You for the beautiful example of Stephen whose love for Jesus was displayed in the life he lived and the death he died.
 Help me to live a life that is pleasing in Your sight.
-Fill me anew with Your Holy Spirit day by day - and use me in whatever way You will, to Your eternal praise and glory, this I ask in Jesus name, AMEN.
+Fill me anew with Your Holy Spirit day by day, and use me in whatever way You will, to Your eternal praise and glory.
+This I ask in Jesus' name, AMEN.